aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

   DataTables warning: table id=tblData - Ajax error.
 For more information about this error, please see http://datatables.net/tn/7

-  Working on the Database error , The ajax error.
+  Working on the Database error , The ajax error

+  I worked over my code and found out that my databse was not working properly.
+I rewrite my code and update the database.
+And now my Application is working.